wullm/monofonic/README.md

 - Requires FFTW v3, GSL (and HDF5 for output for some codes), as well as a CMake build system.

+## Contributing and Licensing

 See file CONTRIBUTING.md on how to contribute to the development.
 The software is licensed under GPL v3 (see file LICENSE).

+## Citing in scientific publications or presentations

 If you use MUSIC2-monofonIC in your scientific work, you are required to acknowledge this by linking to this repository and citing the relevant papers:

-For total matter sims, or 3LPT/PLT related aspects: Michaux et al. 2020 (arXiv:TBD)
+ - For total matter sims, or 3LPT/PLT related aspects: Michaux et al. 2020 (arXiv:TBD)

-For baryon+CDM sims, or PPT numerics related aspects: Hahn et al. 2020 (arXiv:TBD)
+ - For baryon+CDM sims, or PPT numerics related aspects: Hahn et al. 2020 (arXiv:TBD)

+## Acknowledgments

-We acknowledge support from the European Research Council (ERC) under the European Unionâ€™s Horizon 2020 research and innovation programmes for the development of this software (Grant agreement No. 679145).
+We acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programmes for the development of this software (Grant agreement No. 679145).

 ## Build Instructions